TheWrongGuy/EnrollNow/README.md

 # EnrollNow

+I wanted to enroll all device at my organization without wiping.
+This is possible by registering the devices to DEP via your Apple Dealer.
+You are then able to assign the devies to a PreStage enrollment.
+The enrollment will happen at some point then and you can trigger it with "sudo profiles renew enrollment" or "sudo profiles -N".
+I wanted my user to be informed via E-Mail but I didn't want them to wait for the enrollment happen automatically and I didn't want them to have to open the Terminal and enter the command.
+Therefore I created this small app. "launchctl asuser" was the only way to get this to work

+Just executing the script or using osascript do shell script didn't work and gave me an "DEP enrollment (null) error"

 You can send this Small app via e.g. E-Mail to your users after you selected an already setup device in Jamf Pro in a PreStage enrollment.
 The app practically triggers "profiles -N" to start the enrollment process.

 1. Select an already setup device in jamf pro (no wipe required!)